servee/servee/README.md

 First you should put servee in your environment:

     pip install -e git+git://github.com/servee/servee.git@features/replace_frontendadmin#egg=django-servee
-    # servee is on PyPI as django-servee, but it is out of date
+    # servee is on PyPI as django-servee, but it is out of date if you're looking for the
+    # development version

 or download and

     ./setup.py develop

-I pip is not setup to read the other dependancies from there so navigate to your servee folder in your path now (<env>/src/servee, or wherever you downloaded from) and do pip install -r requirements.txt

 Then add servee to installed apps and add the two middleware packages.